php-collective/wp-djot/README.md

 ## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for full history.

-### 1.0.0
+### 0.1.0

-- Initial release
-- Full Djot syntax support
+- Initial release with full Djot syntax support
 - Shortcode and content filtering
-- Admin settings page
+- Admin settings page with syntax highlighting
-- Syntax highlighting with highlight.js
 - Safe mode for untrusted content
 - Template tags for theme developers
+- WP-CLI migration commands for HTML/Markdown to Djot conversion